 Asphalt Shingle Weight and Tonnage Planning

-Most roofers route three-tab shingles at roughly 250 pounds per square; architectural laminate runs closer to 400.
-A typical 25-square tear-off lands between three and five tons before underlayment, which is why a roofing dumpster’s side walls cap the weight limit.
-How does that translate to a 10-yard?
-A single hooklift truck can still haul it cleanly in one pass without overage.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added.
+How does that route onto a single hooklift truck?
+Roofing dumpsters use lower side walls to keep weight inside the weight limit.
+A 10-yard can handle half-square jobs without topping the scale.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition